Hazeliny/health_dashboard/README.md

 ## Challenges

-- Integrating WebSocket for real-time data.
+- Integrating WebSocket for real-time data and RESTful API implementation and data design.

 - Deploying frontend and backend to Azure.